SifisoMasaleguba/SalesOrder/README.md

 ### Solution structure
-Solution consist of three components : 1.
+Solution consists of one component : 1.
 Mvc Web Applicationm following repository pattern

 ### Running the application
 We need the xml file in the temp folder